16 Active Studies

 Vasculitis refers to a group of disorders that involve inflammation of blood vessels, which can restrict blood flow and damage organs.
 Types include ANCA-associated vasculitis, giant cell arteritis, and Takayasu arteritis.
 Treatment typically involves corticosteroids and immunosuppressive medications.

 Clinical trials are advancing new treatments for vasculitis.
-Currently, 8 studies are recruiting a combined 897 participants across the United States.
-Research is being conducted by 5 organizations including Amgen, GlaxoSmithKline, Novartis Pharmaceuticals and 2 others.
+Currently, 16 studies are recruiting a combined 7,252 participants across the United States.
+Research is being conducted by 9 organizations including National Institute of Arthritis and Musculoskeletal and Skin Diseases (NIAMS), University of Pennsylvania, Amgen and 6 others.

 2026 Vasculitis Research Landscape

-Geographically, vasculitis trials are most concentrated in Rochester, Minnesota (5 trials); New York, New York (4 trials); Philadelphia, Pennsylvania (4 trials); Nashville, Tennessee (4 trials); Cleveland, Ohio (4 trials) and 7 other cities.
+Geographically, vasculitis trials are most concentrated in Rochester, Minnesota (8 trials); Cleveland, Ohio (7 trials); Philadelphia, Pennsylvania (7 trials); Boston, Massachusetts (6 trials); New York, New York (4 trials) and 7 other cities.

 Featured Vasculitis Studies